Julsoul/standart_lib/README.md

 # standard_lib: Cross-Chain Bridge Event Listener

 This repository contains a Python script that simulates a critical component of a cross-chain bridge: the **Event Listener and Relayer**.
-The script monitors a smart contract on a source blockchain (e.g., Ethereum), detects specific events indicating a user's intent to transfer assets, and relays this information to the destination chain's infrastructure to trigger the corresponding action (e.g., minting tokens).
+The script monitors a smart contract on a source blockchain (e.g., Ethereum) for specific events that indicate a user's intent to transfer assets.
+It then relays this information to the destination chain's infrastructure to trigger a corresponding action (e.g., minting tokens).

 ## Concept